clusterfudge/silica/docs/developer/ripgrep_integration.md

 ## Implementation Details

 ### Detection
-Silica uses `shutil.which("rg")` to detect ripgrep availability at runtime.
+Silica uses `shutil.which("rg")` to detect ripgrep availability, with results cached for efficiency:
+- **Cached on first use**: The expensive `shutil.which()` call happens only once per process
+- **Process-scoped cache**: Results are cached for the lifetime of the agent process
+- **Refresh capability**: Cache can be manually refreshed if ripgrep installation changes during runtime

 ### Fallback Behavior
 - If ripgrep is available: Uses ripgrep commands with enhanced features